 Receiving a Traffic Violation in Pennsylvania as a Florida driver causes Pennsylvania to notify your home state of Florida about the offense.
 Florida and Pennsylvania both uphold the Driver License Compact (DLC).
 Under this contract, an out of state driver’s record and information can be easily accessible to the home state of the driver as well as the state in which the violation was committed.

-Florida associates any traffic violation that is received out of state to be automatically recorded on your Florida driving record.
+Florida automatically records any traffic violation that is received out of state on your Florida driving record.
 Florida will assess if the violation is notable enough to allow for points to be added on your driving record based off of the type of traffic violation you, as a Florida driver, have just received.
 For example, if you are a Florida driver who has just received a speeding ticket for exceeding 10 miles over the posted speed limit, then you, as the driver will automatically have 3 points placed on your driving record.
 Although Pennsylvania would have only added two points for this moving violation, it is important to note that since you are a Florida driver, you will be assessed for points under Florida law.

 This content was written on behalf of Greg Prosmushkin.